streamlit/streamlit/docs/getting_started.md

 ## Import Streamlit

-Now that everything's installed, let's create a new python script and import Streamlit.
+Now that everything's installed, let's create a new Python script and import Streamlit.

-1. Create a new python file named `first_app.py`, then open it with your IDE or text editor.
+1. Create a new Python file named `first_app.py`, then open it with your IDE or text editor.
 2. Next, import Streamlit.